cs107e/cs107e.github.io/assignment/assign3/assign.md

   Some of the gpio functions are required by uart.c, which will be used in part 4 of this assignment.
-You will need to create a library with your imported files and then link to that library in your Makefile.
-This will be demonstrated in class on Friday.
-You can do part 2 and part 3 before then as they do not have dependencies on other files.
+You will need to set up your Makefile to compile all these files into object files and link them together.

   Lastly create a new file where you will write your code for this assignment.